Baltimore Colts relocation to Indianapolis: March 29, 1984

-The fifteen moving trucks took different routes to Indianapolis from Baltimore as a diversion tactic so that the Maryland State Police could not delay them until after the eminent domain law was signed.
-As each truck reached Indiana, the Indiana State Police met it and escorted it to Indianapolis—a process repeated until all fifteen vans had reached the destination.
+Because Irsay feared the Maryland State Police might attempt to delay the moving trucks until after the eminent domain law was signed, he ordered the drivers to avoid using Interstate 70 until after they had left the state.
+Instead, each of the fifteen vehicles took a separate route north from Owings Mills into Pennsylvania before heading west toward I-70.
+As each truck crossed from Ohio into Indiana, the Indiana State Police met it and escorted it to Indianapolis—a process repeated until all fifteen vans had reached the destination.
 Indianapolis Mayor Hudnut held a press conference on March 29 to announce the agreement.
 On March 30, the Capital Improvement Board, which operated the Hoosier Dome, agreed to the deal.
 Two days later, 20,000 new Colts fans cheered as Mayor Hudnut proclaimed March 29, 1984, "one of the greatest days in the history of this city."
 Baltimore's Mayor Schaefer appeared on the front page of The Baltimore Sun and in news broadcasts in tears.
 After the Colts left, and in spite of his earlier stance that the city of Baltimore would not build a new stadium, he placed the building of a new stadium at the top of his legislative agenda.

+Upon arrival in Indianapolis, the moving trucks brought the Colts' belongings to the former Fall Creek Elementary School building, which the city had been trying to find a use for since it closed the previous year.
+The school became the team's temporary headquarters until new offices could be built with city financing in August 1985.

-Later John Moag, Jr., chairman of the Maryland Stadium Authority, stated in sworn testimony before the U.S. Senate subcommittee responsible for the Fan Freedom and Community Protection Act: "It was the failure of our local (Baltimore) and state elected officials in Maryland to provide the Colts with a firm proposal for a new stadium that led Mr. Irsay to accept an offer from Indianapolis to play in a new dome in that city."
+Later John Moag Jr., chairman of the Maryland Stadium Authority, stated in sworn testimony before the U.S. Senate subcommittee responsible for the Fan Freedom and Community Protection Act: "It was the failure of our local (Baltimore) and state elected officials in Maryland to provide the Colts with a firm proposal for a new stadium that led Mr. Irsay to accept an offer from Indianapolis to play in a new dome in that city."